hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 effect*?
 Put differently, why can we remember the past but not the future?

-At this point, physicists will give a range of answers.
+At this point, physicists step in and claim to offer a solution.
 The relativist says: because spacetime signature.
 This is evidently so, but it does not explain the asymmetry between time and space, but simply bakes it into the geometry.